vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 It was real fun learning and experimenting all this with multiple accounts all by myself.
 I also understood the major role of ssh-agent works and how you don't need the agent for git auth if you use the ssh config

-If there are any missing pieces, feel free to let me know in the comments section below ( if there's a comment section - or share your email address )
+If there are any missing pieces, feel free to let me know in the comments section below

 #### References: